 To understand how bionic knees work in general, please see A Complete Guide to Bionic Legs & Feet.

 The short story is that the microprocessors in most bionic knees have three main tasks:

 - automatically adjusting the resistance in the knee to ensure the proper level of support through each stage of the Stance Phase regardless of terrain;

 - ensuring the optimal release point for the knee to begin the Swing Phase and also the proper foot clearance during this phase, especially when ascending stairs, ramps, etc.;

-The microprocessor in the Power Knee has an additional task: to determine when to apply power to the knee actuator to generate push and/or lift.
+As far as we can tell, the microprocessor in the Power Knee manages the first two tasks but does not have an automatic stumble recovery feature.
+Its emphasis is more on stumble avoidance.
+It also has an additional task: to determine when to apply power to the knee actuator to generate push and/or lift.